-We’ve learned a lot in the past eight years of GivingTuesday, and in a year like this, it’s especially helpful to have all that knowledge to lean on.
+We’ve learned a lot since GivingTuesday was created in 2012, and in a year like this, it’s especially helpful to have all that knowledge to lean on.
 Maybe you’re struggling to get rolling on your campaign.
 Just know this: You aren’t alone.
 You’re working alongside millions of people around the world who take part in GivingTuesday in all kinds of inspiring, creative, and locally resonant ways.

 So, where do you begin when everything feels uncertain and we’re rethinking how we do, well, everything?